 The bottom line – do not dwell on your personal hardships but more on the challenges of the daily job.

-8. Why do you Think you are the Best Candidate For This Role?
+8. Why do you think you are the best candidate for this role?

+The main key crack these nursing interview questions is to highlight what you bring into the role which is unique to you.
+Along with the mention of the generic points, also make a mention of how you are constantly upskilling yourself, read case studies and books to better at your job, and your past experiences of handling critical situations.
 This question aims to find out if you know the ins and outs of the job and whether you are ready to take on responsibility.
 Remember to frame your answer by drawing on your strengths and expertise.

 You could say: